emrergin/prudencetemperance/README.md

 Web based experimentation for the concepts of _Prudence_ and _Temperance_.
 Also will include a treatment for _Risk Aversion_.

-Joint project with [Mehmet Yiğit Gürdal](https://econ.boun.edu.tr/mehmet-yigit-gurdal-0) who also designed the experiments.
+Joint project with [Mehmet Yiğit Gürdal](https://econ.boun.edu.tr/mehmet-yigit-gurdal-0) and [Tolga Umut Kuzubaş](https://econ.boun.edu.tr/tolga-umut-kuzubas).

 The front end is using **Vue3** while the backend uses **MongoDB** and **Node.js**.
 The backend code will not be hosted in this repo.